JoseMGuerra/Flask-SQLAlchemy-Task-Manager/README.md

         >>> db.create_all()
         >>> exit()

-- To check that our table have been created in postgresql:
+- To check if our table/s exists within our database:

         gitpod /workspace/Flask-SQLAlchemy-Task-Manager (main) $ psql -d taskmanager psql (12.12 (Ubuntu 12.12-1.pgdg20.04+1))